strashila/BlackDuckCMDTools/GetComponentsUUID/Readme.md

-**BlackDuckGetComponentsUUID** is a tool that lists all the component UUID for a specific project version.
+**GetComponentsUUID** is a tool that lists all the component UUID for a specific project version.
 API endpoint at /api/projects/{projectId}/versions/{projectVersionId}/components.

 The tool builds a CSV-like output with component name, and UUID.

-Usage: BlackDuckGetComponentsUUID [options]
+Usage: GetComponentsUUID [options]

 Options:
 --token | REQUIRED: BD Token
---bdurl | REQUIRED: BlackDuck URL
+--bdurl | REQUIRED: BD URL
 --projectname | REQUIRED: Project name
 --versionname | REQUIRED: Version name
 --not-secure | Allways trust server certificate